Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 ***Captain Booker Campbell***

-"There...try it now."
+"There... try it now."

 This time, the suit impingement that had kept Booker from easily raising his supinated hand above his shoulder passed as little more than a slight hitch or click.

 "Better.
 Barely felt it that time."

-Deacon made a frustrated noise, a sharp hiss of air between her teeth and tongue. *"Still?* Jesus, if we have to start shaving down the scales, we’re gonna be here all evening…"
+Deacon made a frustrated noise, a sharp hiss of air between her teeth and tongue. "*Still?* Jesus, if we have to start shaving down the scales, we’re gonna be here all evening…"

 "Told you."
 Campbell’s personal suit techs, Koh, told her grimly.
 He and his partner Mallory had been wrestling with the catch in his shoulder all day.
 It was a persistent problem, and it was *definitely* affecting his performance in training runs.

-"Yeah, you did...well, either way, this is an Arés job."
+"Yeah, you did... well, either way, this is an Arés job."
 Deacon groaned and shook her head.

 "Arés job?"
 Campbell repeated, trying the movement again in case repetition fixed it.